Herbert Pratten: Business career

-In about 1888, Pratten established a soft drink company in Ashfield.
-In 1889, he established a printing firm and arranged for his half-brother Frederick to come out from England.
+In about 1888, Pratten established a soft drink company in Ashfield, New South Wales.
+He founded a printing company in 1889 and arranged for his half-brother Frederick to immigrate from England.
 Their company Pratten Bros. became "one of the largest of its kind in Australia".
 In 1895, he also acquired Taylor Bros., a jam manufacturer which had been indebted to him.
 He sold the company a few years before World War I at a substantial profit.
 Pratten was also a director of the Stanmore Preserving Company, which exported fruit pulp to Europe using newly developed cold-storage techniques.
 In 1911, he established the Hargraves Consolidated Goldmining Company to take advantage of a government subsidy.
 He later co-founded the Austral-Malay Tin Mining Company with Ambrose Freeman, which in 1926 was consolidated into Larut Tin Fields Limited.

 Pratten visited Asia for business reasons on several occasions.
 He wrote a series of articles for The Daily Telegraph about his 1906 trip to the Philippines, Japan, China, Malaya, Singapore, and India, which in 1908 he published in book form as Asiatic Impressions.
 He dedicated the book to "all Australians who realise the many racial dangers that the future may have in store for our beautiful land".
 His second book Through Orient to Occident (1912) recounted a journey to South-East Asia and China and his experience on the Trans-Siberian Railway.
 Pratten believed that the economic growth of Asia was both a threat and an opportunity for Australia.
 He recommended that the federal government place trade commissions in Calcutta and Shanghai.